sihoonchoi/read_RASPA_grid/README.md

-# read_RASPA_grid
+# Read and Extract RASPA Grids
-Set up high-throughput RASPA grid generation and read the output GRID files
+A high-throughput script for efficiently reading, parsing, and extracting data from RASPA GRID files